Évreux Cathedral: Building description

-This cathedral is devoted to Notre-Dame at Evreux, which is 80 km west of Paris.
+The cathedral is devoted to Notre-Dame at Evreux, which is 80 km west of Paris.
 Built in the 10th century, the nave retains the semi-circular arcades from the Romanesque period.
 Part of the lower portion of the nave dates from the 11th century.
 A fire in 1119 destroyed much of the earlier building.
 Master of the work in 1253 was Gautier de Varinfroy, who also worked on Saint-Étienne de Meaux.
 Varinfroy worked on the upper levels of the nave.

-The west façade with its two ungainly towers is mostly from the late 16th century.
+The west façade, with its two towers, is mostly from the late 16th century.
 The north tower is the bell tower.
 Its foundation is said to have been laid in 1392, and to have been finished in 1417.
 Various styles of the intervening period are represented in the rest of the church.

 The elaborate north transept and portal are in the late Gothic flamboyant style; the choir, the finest part of the interior, is in an earlier Gothic architectural style.
 Jean Balue, bishop of Évreux in the second half of the 15th century, constructed the octagonal central tower, with its elegant spire.
 In August 1465, King Louis XI granted Bishop Balue a subsidy from the gabelle to allow him to resume work on the restoration of the cathedral, which had begun under the patronage of Charles VII but which had ceased from lack of funds.
 To Balue is also due the Lady chapel, which is remarkable for its finely preserved stained glass.
 Two rose windows in the transepts and the carved wooden screens of the side chapels are masterpieces of 16th-century workmanship.
 The windows also picture important figures of the time.
 For example, the Virgin Mary, patron saints, powerful Norman figures, and influential royal figures.
 Two styles of these windows incorporate different meanings that are very influential.
 The stained windows that are more elegant and perfectly modeled embody the contemporary paintings that are showcased in Paris.
 While the more flat, decorative, and detailed windows embody the monuments of the 14th-century Norman glass paintings.

 The bishop's palace, a building of the 15th century, adjoins the south side of the cathedral.

 A thorough restoration was completed in 1896.

 The stained glass windows were destroyed during World War II but were restored by Jean-Jacques Grüber in 1953.
 The spire, called "Clocher d’Argent", rises to a height of 78m after its reconstruction after being bombed during the Second World War.
 A wooden octagonal belfry and spire surmounting the south-west tower was not restored and is missing.